koliesnikvv/CSharp_manager_of_products/README.md

 * DepositoryCalculations.cs - wrapper for depository with calculated totalValue field

 ### ProductManager (as a console application), was developed for user interface:
-Program.cs - contains menu and user interaction
+Program.cs - contains menu of products

 #### To run:
 1. Clone the repository